-As the chair of the City Council's Budget and Finance Committee, Councilmember Krekorian oversees the $8.6 billion city budget.
+As the chair of the City Council's Budget and Finance Committee, Councilmember Krekorian oversees the $9.2 billion city budget.
 He has been a fiscal watchdog for the city and is responsible for reforming LA's finances and putting the city on a path to economic recovery.

-When Councilmember Krekorian took office in 2010, the projected deficit for this year was more than $1 billion.
-Since then, Krekorian has helped the city reduce costs by more than $800 million, nearly eliminating the entire structural deficit.
-Under his leadership, the city has also established the highest reserve fund in decades.
+When Councilmember Krekorian took office in 2010, the projected deficit for the year was more than $1 billion.
+Over the next years, Krekorian helped the city reduce costs by more than $800 million, nearly eliminating the entire structural deficit.
+Under his leadership, the city established the highest reserve fund in decades.

 Krekorian has also made improvements to the budget that benefit our neighborhoods by investing in infrastructure, public safety and people.
 He has restored needed funds to the Los Angeles Fire Dept., improved library hours, and directed funding toward sidewalk repair, tree trimming, graffiti abatement, neighborhood beautification projects, cleaning up illegally dumped items, and senior and student programs at our city's parks.

 Posted on May 21, 2020

-Posted on May 22, 2015
+Posted on May 15, 2020

 LOS ANGELES – Councilmember Paul Krekorian is authorizing $200,000 in Arts Development Fees to theaters in Council District 2 to continue paying rent and operating expenses during the COIVD-19 pandemic.
 The theaters can begin applying early next week for the funds, which are being administered through the City of Los Angeles Department of Cultural Affairs.